 Blessed Alfredo Ildefonso Schuster is one of them.

 Born Alfredo Ludovico Schuster, he was an Italian Roman Catholic prelate and professed member of the Benedictines who served as the Archbishop of Milan from 1929 until his death in 1954 (succeeded by Giovanni Montini–the future Pope St. Paul VI).

-A Holy Card Signed by Cardinal Schuster, Benedictine monk and Cardinal Archbishop of Milan is part of the Collection.
+A Holy Card is featured above & is signed by Cardinal Schuster, Benedictine monk & Cardinal Archbishop of Milan.